-The COVID-19 pandemic increased Belmont Medical’s essential need to advance their outdated digital communications to maintain connection with their patients, many of whom live rurally and have limited access to providers.
-For its project, the practice sought to improve their digital presence and patient communications with a focus on chronic-condition patients with comorbidities.
+The COVID-19 pandemic increased Belmont Medical’s essential need to advance their outdated digital communications to maintain a connection with their patients, many of whom live rurally and have limited access to providers.
+For its project, the practice sought to improve its digital presence and patient communications with a focus on chronic-condition patients with comorbidities.
 The grant provided for new routers and provider computers as well as upgraded health record modules, website and social media improvements, staff training, and marketing efforts.

 The practice saw a 12% increase in patients seen from Q4 2019-2020.
 The project’s portal improvements allowed the practice to target specific patient groups for sending timely alerts.

 For more information about Greensboro AHEC Practice Support and services available to practices in our region, please contact Suzanne Lineberry at 336.662.5810 or email@example.com.